 Do I Have to See the Company Doctor?

-It is an unfortunate, but in many cases, your employer may pressure you into thinking that you are required to be seen by a company doctor following a serious offshore accident.
+It is unfortunate, but in many cases, your employer may pressure you into thinking that you are required to be seen by a company doctor following a serious offshore accident.
 This is simply untrue.
 Maritime law gives you the full right to go to a doctor of your own choosing—and in almost all cases, going to your own doctor is in your best interests.

 There are many reasons that you should not go to a company-selected doctor: